aditya-8-88/Assignment_BTech2026_2201900130015/Readme.md

 ### Solution Explanation:
 - `Folder` holds a list of `File` objects.
 - Files can be added dynamically to a folder.

 ---

+## 8. Chess Game - 02 feb, 2025
+### Problem Statement:
+Create a basic chess game structure with different piece movements.

+### Approach:
+- Use an abstract `Piece` class.
+- Create concrete classes like `King`, `Queen` with unique movement logic.

+### Solution Explanation:
+- Each piece implements its own `isValidMove` method.
+- The King can move one step in any direction.

+---

+## 9. Elevator System - 03 feb, 2025
+### Problem Statement:
+Build a system to simulate an elevator moving between floors.

+### Approach:
+- `Elevator` class with `goToFloor` method.
+- Keep track of the current floor.

+### Solution Explanation:
+- The elevator moves to the requested floor and updates its position.

+---